cfw-guide/cemu.cfw.guide/_pages/en_US/dumping-games.md

 ## Downloads

-- The "Wii U Only" [homebrew pack](http://wiiu.rikumax.net/)
+- The "Wii U Only" [homebrew pack](https://jorgev259.github.io/wiiusetup/)
-- The latest release of [dumpling](https://github.com/emiyl/dumpling/releases/latest)
+  - If you have already homebrewed your Wii U before, you will only need the latest release of [dumpling](https://github.com/emiyl/dumpling/releases/latest)

 ## Preparations